wrapperband/Tame-Mossley-FloodRisk/README.md

 Data could also be cross related to historical developments levels in the area, however requests for development data showed that is not made available..

 The flood in Mossley on 11/9/2017 and 21st/11/2016 both show that the flood warning level should be decreased to ~80cm and the alarm level be set ~240cm at the Waggon gauge Uppermill.

-There is significant danger, buildings have fell down [Ref17] : July 2008 Mill collapses in Mossley.

-Quote "Firemen ruled out an explosion, but residents believed the roof has been designed to collect water — and that the building could have collapsed under the weight of recent heavy rain.